Skip to main content

 High rollers and heavy hitters know this is the place to play!
 Play the ponies, play the slots, play golf, or play ball!
 You can do it all in the centrally-located Oaklawn District, where the air is buzzing, and the crowds are cheering.
 Named for the state's biggest playground, Oaklawn Racing Casino Resort, this part of town is also home to Majestic Park, a five-field baseball complex, and the Hot Springs Country Club, which boasts two 18-hole championship courses and a state-of-the-art practice facility.
 Running through the district's center is the Hot Springs Creek Greenway Trail, a pedestrian walkway meandering past a slew of other places to play: A skate park, a pump track, a whimsical playground, and a dog park.
 And if all this action gets you thirsty, you can wet your whistle (and toast your winnings) at one of the many local sports pubs.
 Cheers!

 Hot Springs is historically known for its healing waters, but as soon as the bathhouses started popping up, so did the gambling houses and the horse tracks.
 Oaklawn Racing Casino Resort opened in 1904 and now dominates the scene in Hot Springs and beyond.
 Home to the $1 million Arkansas Derby, Oaklawn is a premier thoroughbred racetrack – one of only five in the country that hosts major Kentucky Derby prep races.
-Live racing is held from December through May, culminating with the Racing Festival of the South.
+Live racing is held from December 6 through May 3 for the 2024-2025 race season, culminating with the Racing Festival of the South.
 Oaklawn is also home to a hotel and spa, multiple restaurants, an event center, a sprawling casino with live blackjack and craps, slot machines, and a sportsbook area with live wagering.

 Hot Springs also attracted professional ballplayers beginning in 1886 with the Chicago White Stockings, now the Cubs.
 According to a front-page story appearing in the first issue of the weekly newspaper "The Sporting News," the team came to "boil out the winter," soaking in the thermal waters and practicing daily on a makeshift field.
 When the White Stockings went on to win the National League's pennant that year, other teams took note and started coming too, and spring training was born.
 Between the late 1800s through the middle of the 20th century, Hot Springs hosted more than 300 professional ballplayers, including Babe Ruth, Cy Young, Jackie Robinson, Ty Cobb, Honus Wagner, Rogers Hornsby, and Hank Aaron.
 Majestic Park, a five-field baseball complex, is located on the site of the historic Majestic Field, where some of the sport's biggest legends played.
 Today, Majestic Park includes four youth fields accommodating local leagues and regional tournaments.
 There's also a field for ages 14 and up that accommodates college, high school, and professional play.